carliglez/Genetic-Algorithm-for-Function-Optimization/README.md

 ## Overview

-This program implements a Genetic Algorithm (GA) to optimize a variety of benchmark functions.
+This program implements a Genetic Algorithm (GA) in Python for the task of locating the global minimum of multidimensional functions.
 The GA mimics the process of natural selection, evolving a population of potential solutions over multiple generations.

+The program is organized into three folders:

+- ``singlerun/``: Contains different versions of the GA and executes each of the implemented functions once.
+- ``singlerun_time/``: Contains different versions of the GA and executes each of the implemented functions once, displaying the total execution time upon completion.
+- ``hundredruns/``: Contains different versions of the GA and executes each of the implemented functions a total of 100 times.

+The various versions of the GA are as follows:
+- **GEN:** Base version of the GA.
+- **GEN_S:** Implementing a new stopping rule.
+- **GEN_S_M:** Incorporating a new stopping rule and a novel mutation mechanism.
+- **GEN_S_M_LS:** Implementing a new stopping rule, a novel mutation mechanism, and the application of local search.

 ### Benchmark Functions